-Now in its seventh year, IMEX (International Meetings and Events Exhibition) America is an important event targeting decision-makers in the lucrative MICE (meetings, incentive, conferences and events) sector.
-More than 3,000 buyers from North America, and elsewhere around the world, are attending the three-day show – which provides valuable business and networking opportunities for the participating tourism operators from Ireland.
+Now in its eighth year, IMEX (International Meetings and Events Exhibition) America is an important event targeting decision-makers in the lucrative MICE (meetings, incentive, conferences and events) sector.
+Around 3,300 buyers from North America, and elsewhere around the world, are attending the three-day show – which provides valuable business and networking opportunities for the participating tourism operators from Ireland.

 ‘Meet in Ireland’ is the official MICE (meetings, incentives, conferences and events) brand for the island of Ireland.
 It comprises three tourism authorities – Fáilte Ireland, Tourism Ireland and Tourism Northern Ireland – who work in partnership to promote the island of Ireland as a leading conference and meeting destination.

 Alison Metcalfe, Tourism Ireland (back, 12th left); Paul Kelly, CEO of Fáilte Ireland (2nd row, centre); and tourism companies from the island of Ireland, at IMEX America.

 Notes To Editors